iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 ---
 title: 'Tutorial: Data & Model Versioning'
-description: 'Get experience with data versioning in a basic machine learning version control scenario: managing multiple datasets and ML model versions using DVC commands.'
+description: 'Get hands-on experience with data versioning in a basic machine learning version control scenario: managing multiple datasets and ML models using DVC.'
 ---

 # Tutorial: Data & Model Versioning

-The goal of this example is to give you some hands-on experience with a basic machine learning version control scenario: managing multiple datasets and ML model versions using DVC commands.
+The goal of this example is to give you some hands-on experience with a basic machine learning version control scenario: managing multiple datasets and ML models using DVC.
 We'll work with a [tutorial](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) that [François Chollet](https://twitter.com/fchollet) put together to show how to build a powerful image classifier using a pretty small dataset.